 - A geometry service calculates lengths, areas, and spatial relationships.

 - A number of other service types allow for synchronizing geodatabases over the Internet, analyzing raster images, and so on.
 Additionally, ArcGIS Server services can expose further, optional subsets of actions through a concept called “capabilities.”
-The services available through ArcGIS Server and their capabilities are listed at the ArcGIS Resources site.

 ArcGIS Server components

 ArcGIS Server works through the concept of distributed computing, in which you can increase the power of your server by adding more physical machines.
 For this reason, ArcGIS Server is made up of several different components that you can either install all on one machine or spread out among many machines.
-We won’t examine these components in much detail in this course because you will have ArcGIS Server installed for you, and you will only be using one machine.
+We won’t examine these components in much detail in this course, because you will have ArcGIS Server installed for you, and you will only be using one machine.
 However, below is a brief introduction of the most common components.